greenboxal/doggohub/CONTRIBUTING.md

 Please keep feature proposals as small and simple as possible, complex ones might be edited to make them small and simple.

-Please submit Feature Proposals using the ['Feature Proposal' issue template](.gitlab/issue_templates/Feature Proposal.md) provided on the issue tracker.
+Please submit Feature Proposals using the ['Feature Proposal' issue template](.doggohub/issue_templates/Feature Proposal.md) provided on the issue tracker.

 For changes in the interface, it can be helpful to create a mockup first.
-If you want to create something yourself, consider opening an issue first to discuss whether it is interesting to include this in GitLab.
+If you want to create something yourself, consider opening an issue first to discuss whether it is interesting to include this in DoggoHub.

 ### Issue tracker guidelines